mm1352000/NzSatEpg/Readme.txt

 ----------
 The script is normally very terse.
 It will print version, licence and copyright information at startup and a success message on completion.
-To get more verbose output, set a DEBUG_NZSATEPG variable.
+To get more verbose output, create a DEBUG_NZSATEPG environment variable with any non-zero value.

 Version
 --------